xe-nvdk/pyraform/README.md

 ```

 ## Deploying a DigitalOcean Droplet
 You can pass custom config paths via flags, or rely on defaults (`settings.yml` and `infrastructure.yml` in the CWD).
-You can also override the provider and auto-approve actions.
 For the example below, point to the sample files:

 ```bash
 python3 pyraform.py plan \